Trismegiste/strangelove-bundle/README.md

 tree-ish objects.
 If you avoid circular references, this ODM store your object in a comprehensive structure into a MongoDB collection.

-Every object has to implement one interface use one trait :
+Every object has to implement one interface and use one trait :

 ```
 class MyEntity implements \MongoDB\BSON\Persistable {